 Correct composition of the committee and selection of opponents:

-At least one of the opponents must be from another university within Europe - no affiliation to MU.
+Two opponents must be from another university within Europe - no affiliation to MU.

 At least one member of the committee must be from another university from another country within Europe and without affiliation with MU.